Istanbul Canal: Cost

 Turkish President Recep Tayyip Erdogan and Istanbul Metropolitan Municipality officials have stated that Istanbul Canal will cost an estimated ₺75 billion (US$10 billion) to build.
 The central government has put forward a build-operate-transfer model as its main preference, but will use funds from the national budget if needed.
 Approximately 8,000–10,000 people are expected to be employed during the construction phase of the project, while 500-800 are to be employed during the operational phase.

 Environmental impact

+A multidisciplinary evaluation study on Canal Istanbul by a scientific team formed by IMM has been published as a book.
+The book, edited by Prof. Dr. Naci Görür, Prof. Dr. Derin Orhon and Prof. Dr. Seval Sözen, mainly discussed the environmental impacts of Canal Istanbul and whether these impacts were adequately addressed in the EIA report.
+The points that are not adequately explained in the EIA report can be summarized as follows: